 • Cost Leadership: In cost leadership, a firm sets out to become the low cost producer in its industry.

-• Differentiation: In a differentiation strategy a firm seeks to be unique in its industry along some dimensions that are widely valued by buyers.
+• Differentiation: In a differentiation strategy, a firm seeks to be unique in its industry.
+It aims to develop dimensions that are widely valued by buyers.

 • Focus: The generic strategy of focus rests on the choice of a narrow competitive scope within an industry.

-A SWOT analysis can give answers to some of these questions but often falls short unless internal stakeholders are dedicated to excellence.
-Half-hearted efforts, and outputs, can possibly be afforded in non core areas but even then this can erode profit and business model alignment if not properly evaluated.
+A SWOT analysis can provide some answers to these questions.
+It often falls short unless internal stakeholders are dedicated to excellence.
+Half-hearted efforts and outputs might be affordable in non-core areas.
+However, this can erode profit and business model alignment if not properly evaluated.

 Risks to building a competitive advantage within a previous Daas business model (Data Analytics, Inc.) are identified in the SWOT graphic below: